 In order to expand the scope of customer services and provide customers with more convenient services, by the end of 2023, the Bank established 122 24-hour self-service banking centers with 6,311 self-service equipment (including: 2,410 smart counters, 3,353 deposit and withdrawal machines, 489 self-service cash machines, and 59 self-service inquiry machines), and the proportion of machine to outlet was 3.6:1.
 The Bank continued to deepen the basic financial services in rural areas, increased the support for rural revitalization.
-428 convenient rural financial service coverage whilst bringing convenience and benefits to the people in rural area.
+428 convenient rural financial service centers had been established and put into use.
+The Bank extended its financial service coverage whilst bringing convenience and benefits to the people in rural area.
 It won widespread recognition from the local government and the general public.